PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 In **Workspace settings**, select the **Premium** tab in the left navigation and scroll down to locate the **Workspace connection** setting.
-Click the **Copy** button to copy the **Workspace connection** value to the Windows clipboard.
+Click the **Copy** button to copy the **Workspace connection** string to the Windows clipboard.

 <img src="./images/media/image2.png" style="width:80%" />